gvwilson/thirdbit/src/fiction/makers-return/index.md

 (But he wouldn't have been injured if she hadn't lost control, and no matter what Doc Whinny and Mayor Lupus and everyone said, that *had* to have weakened him.)

+Miz Nabbles set them free at noon.
+Sindy didn't bother to try to find someone to sit with for lunch.
+Instead,
+she took the shortcut between the lumber yard and Ox brothers' brewery to the dirt road that led out of town.
+She ate her sandwich as she walked, wishing with every dry mouthful that she had brought a water bottle as well.

+She needed a hobby, she decided, kicking a loose stone into the knee-high weeds at the side of the road.
+Maddy had her drawing and Gumption was learning to be a mechanic—she should find something she could do on her own that *didn't* involve the Makers' ancient tech.
+She had tried sewing and baking and singing and whittling and now juggling, but nothing ever held her interest more than a couple of weeks.

+Sindy kicked another rock into the weeds and tossed the last crust of her sandwich over her shoulder for luck.
+At least the bots would be happy to see her.

+"I am sorry,
+Sindy.
+I have promised to repair the Foxes' cart by sundown.
+Perhaps we can play tag some other time."
+The buzzing undertone of Dockety's voice hadn't changed, but Sindy still wasn't used to the bot referring to itself as "I".

+"Sure," she said,
+trying to to keep the disappointment out of her voice.
+Dockety's eyes rotated and rotated back in its equivalent of either a shrug or a smile, she was never sure which.
+It turned back to the cart in question, the back end of which was resting on a tree stump while the bot mended its rear axle.

+Crusher and Beevy were busy turning logs into planks, not that either would been much fun to play tag with.
+She didn't really know any of the other bots she could see well enough to ask them to play.
+*I should have just gone home,* she thought, then jumped and squeaked as something pinched her ankle.

+"Gotcha tee hee hee,"
+said a deep voice.
+The same words scrolled across the screen on the front of the little bot that had rolled up behind her.

+Sindy put her hands on her hips and scowled down at it.
+"That wasn't funny, Mouse."

+"Was too."
+The little bot flashed a pattern of sparkles on its screen.
+It zipped back and forth,
+pleased with itself.

+Sindy rolled her eyes.
+"Fine.
+Maybe it was a little funny.
+Hey,
+do you want to play tag?"

+It took her a minute to explain the rules.
+"You can be 'it' first," she finished.
+"Ready?
+Hey!"
+She yelped as Mouse poked her with its single skinny arm and immediately raced away, its four wheels bouncing over the stones and potholes of Bots' End's single short street.

+She gave chase,
+only for the little bot to disappear under the raised floor of a nearby building.
+"That's not fair!
+Come back out!"

+"Nope.
+Tee hee hee."

+Sindy crouched down.
+She could see sparkles of amusement on Mouse's screen, but she wouldn't be able to reach it unless she lay down and got dirt all over her dress.
+Even if she did,
+the bot could just roll back.

+She sat back on her haunches.
+"That's not you play tag, Mouse," she repeated.
+"You have to be somewhere the other person *could* catch you or it's no fun."

+There was a moment of silence, and then then Mouse rolled out from under the building.
+`you didn't say that was a rule` scrolled accusingly across its screen.

+"Sorry."
+Sindy had played with Mouse often enough to know that not using its voice was its way of showing its feelings were hurt.
+"How about we try again some other time?"

+Her mood and the sky darkened in time with each other as she walked home.
+The first few drops of rain began to spatter around her just as she reached her front door.
+"Fine," she said in answer to her father's question about how school had been.
+"I'm going to do homework."
+She trudged up the stairs without waiting for a response, closed the door behind her, and flopped on her bed.

+Staring at the ceiling didn't make her feel any better.
+Neither did re-doing the braid in her hair, and the books sitting on her side table just reminded her of Special Leaf.
+Papa Roo would play checkers with her if she asked him to, but she hated it when people did things because they felt sorry for her.

+She picked up the little gray cylinder she had found in Special Leaf's house and frowned at the little green light blinking on one end.
+It hadn't been doing that yesterday, had it?
+She turned it over,
+looking for a button or switch or anything else.
+"So what do you do?" she asked out loud.

+And froze as an unknown voice responded,
+"What do you mean, what do I do?"

 </section>